 My Favorite – Boots & Kimo’s

 Boots & Kimo’s is hands down one of my favorite breakfast places, not just on Oahu, but anywhere!
 They are known for their delicious Mac Nut Pancakes, fluffy buttermilk pancakes topped with a creamy rich macadamia nut sauce.
-I am personally obsessed with their Mac Nut French Toast, perfectly cooked french toast topped with their amazing macadamia nut sauce.
-And on days where I’m feeling a bit indulgent, I will throw in an order of their Portuguese sausage or Kalbi Ribs…
+I am personally obsessed with their Mac Nut French Toast, perfectly cooked French toast topped with their amazing macadamia nut sauce.
+And on days when I’m feeling a bit indulgent, I will throw in an order of their Portuguese sausage or Kalbi Ribs…

 One thing to keep in mind, and the main reason I haven’t made it into Boots & Kimo’s as much as I would like, is they are cash only.
 Also, the wait time and line here can get pretty long so try to arrive early.

 Kaneohe Pancake House is located one town over from us and about a 15 minute drive from where we lived, but my husband is absolutely crazy about their fried rice loco moco, probably one of the best we have ever had.
 They also have an amazing strawberry whip cream waffle,

 Some of the other things we have enjoyed here include their eggs benedict, traditional buttermilk pancakes, Kalbi ribs, and a few of their omelets.

 I must admit, the first time my husband and I came here, just a few weeks after I moved to Oahu, we were not impressed.
 We felt like the food was ok, but the lines were too long and the prices too steep.
 Because of that, we didn’t go back, for almost a year, and it was the biggest mistake we ever made.
 Kaneohe Pancake House has amazing food, well worth the wait, excellent service, and prices comparable to everywhere else on the island, we just hadn’t realized that yet.